María Elvira Salazar: Foreign policy and views on socialism

 Salazar is a supporter of Israel.
 Salazar criticized President Barack Obama's policy of engagement with Cuba, saying that she would support lifting the U.S. trade embargo against Cuba only once there is democracy in Cuba.

-On January 13, 2023, Salazar reintroduced the FORCE Act, which "stops President Biden from normalizing relations with Cuba unless freedom and democracy are restored on the island".
+On January 13, 2023, Salazar reintroduced the Fighting Oppression until the Reign of Castro Ends (FORCE) Act, which "stops President Biden from normalizing relations with Cuba unless freedom and democracy are restored on the island".
 She said that democratic socialism means "misery, oppression and exile".

-Salazar is considered an ally of Argentine President Javier Milei, the sole member of Congress to attend his inauguration, which was done at the invitation of the Argentine government.
+Salazar is considered an ally of Argentine president Javier Milei, the sole member of Congress to attend his inauguration, which was done at the invitation of the Argentine government.
 She argued that Argentina "is going to set the course and point of reference for the rest of Latin America as to the way that a country should be governed".

 LGBTQ rights

-On February 25, 2021, Salazar voted against the Equality Act, a bill that would prohibit discrimination based on gender identity and sexual orientation by amending the Civil Rights Act of 1964 and the Fair Housing Act to explicitly include new protections.
+On February 25, 2021, Salazar voted against the Equality Act, a bill that would prohibit discrimination based on gender identity and sexual orientation by amending the Civil Rights Act of 1964 and the Fair Housing Act of 1968 to explicitly include new protections.
 Salazar said the bill "missed the mark by removing religious freedom protections."

-In 2021, Salazar co-sponsored the Fairness for All Act, the Republican alternative to the Equality Act.
-The bill would prohibit discrimination on the basis of sex, sexual orientation, and gender identity, and protect the free exercise of religion.

-In 2022, Salazar was one of six Republicans to vote for the Global Respect Act, which imposes sanctions on foreign persons responsible for violations of the internationally recognized human rights of lesbian, gay, bisexual, transgender, queer, and intersex (LGBTQI) people, and for other purposes.

-Statehood for Puerto Rico

-On March 2, 2021, Salazar and Resident Commissioner Jenniffer González introduced the Puerto Rico Statehood Admission Act.

-Technology

-In an effort to combat the rise of AI-generated deepfakes, Salazar introduced H.R.
-6943: No AI Fraud Act into the 118th United States Congress on January 10, 2024, to establish individual property rights to unique physical attributes, including voice.